 - 9. Satisfactory Academic Progress (SAP) All students must make Satisfactory Academic Progress (SAP) toward a certificate or degree to maintain eligibility for state financial aid.
 To make SAP, a student must have attempted fewer than 96 credit hours at the two-year college level and fewer than 192 credit hours at the four-year college level to maintain eligibility.
 Each term, the Office will review the total number of hours attempted by each student to determine continued eligibility for state financial aid.
 However, a student may appeal SAP rulings by following the approved Appeal Process and may be granted an exception for cause.
 In addition, if a student has appealed a SAP ruling by the school and been granted eligibility for federal student aid, the Office will defer to the ruling made by the attending institution. - 10.
 Eligible Institutions All state financial aid programs require recipients to attend an eligible institution.
 Some state financial aid programs are not available to students at all "eligible" institutions.
 An eligible institution for state aid purposes is an institution of higher learning, public or private, located in Mississippi, which is accredited by the Southern Association of Colleges and Secondary Schools, or its equivalent, or a business, vocational, technical or other specialized school recognized and approved by the Board.
 In keeping with the Legislative intent established in Miss.
 Code Ann. § 37-101-241, the Board hereby approves any community, junior, or senior college or university with the main campus in Mississippi that was chartered, authorized, or approved by the Mississippi Commission on College Accreditation prior to July 1, 1988.
-Eligible institutions for the SREB Regional Contract Program are not in Mississippi. - Alcorn State UniversityDelta State UniversityJackson State UniversityMississippi State UniversityMississippi University for WomenMississippi Valley State UniversityUniversity of MississippiUniversity of Mississippi Medical CenterUniversity of Southern MississippiCoahoma Community CollegeEast Central Community CollegeEast Mississippi Community CollegeHinds Community CollegeHolmes Community College - a) Eligible In-State Institutions:
+Eligible institutions for the SREB Regional Contract Program are not in Mississippi.

+a) Eligible In-State Institutions: